mms-fcul/mms-wiki/useful-info/machuque_lab_website_news.md

 Thanks to João Vitorino, the process of creating a news entry in the website is now as simple as filling out a google forms (which can be found [here](https://docs.google.com/forms/d/e/1FAIpQLSdbwW2wleGPBeKBhi-sREHJo6Gn2EffvOeTDDfzZL1oze-a1A/viewform?pli=1)).

-You will always need a couple of things, with a few fields being optional:
+You will always need a couple of things, with a few other fields being optional:
 ## 1. Title
 A short and catchy title to entice lurkers to click.